nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     1. Test Case: `redo` <br>
         Expected: The inventory book is restored to the state where all its items were cleared.
 Success message is displayed.

-### F8.
-Saving data

-1. Dealing with missing data files

-   1. Test Case: First time user running OneShelf <br>
-   Expected: OneShelf will load a sample data file.

-1. Dealing with corrupted data files

-   1. Prerequisite: There is an existing json file (inventorybook.json or deliverybook.json)

-   1. Test Case: Delete some mandatory field in the json file and launch OneShelf <br>
-      Expected: OneShelf will load a new empty json file respectively